ICCMA

 • main track

-• approximate track
+• heuristics track

 • dynamic track